Fog: Topographical influences

-Sea and coastal fog
+Sea and coastal areas

 Sea fog (also known as haar or fret) is heavily influenced by the presence of sea spray and microscopic airborne salt crystals.
 Clouds of all types require minute hygroscopic particles upon which water vapor can condense.
 Over the ocean surface, the most common particles are salt from salt spray produced by breaking waves.
 Except in areas of storminess, the most common areas of breaking waves are located near coastlines, hence the greatest densities of airborne salt particles are there.

 Condensation on salt particles has been observed to occur at humidities as low as 70%, thus fog can occur even in relatively dry air in suitable locations such as the California coast.
 Typically, such lower humidity fog is preceded by a transparent mistiness along the coastline as condensation competes with evaporation, a phenomenon that is typically noticeable by beachgoers in the afternoon.
 Another recently discovered source of condensation nuclei for coastal fog is kelp seaweed.
 Researchers have found that under stress (intense sunlight, strong evaporation, etc.), kelp releases particles of iodine which in turn become nuclei for condensation of water vapor, causing fog that diffuses direct sunlight.

-Sea smoke, also called steam fog or evaporation fog, is the most localized form and is created by cold air passing over warmer water or moist land.
-It often causes freezing fog, or sometimes hoar frost.

-Arctic sea smoke is similar to sea smoke, but occurs when the air is very cold.
+Sea smoke, also called steam fog or evaporation fog, is created by cold air passing over warmer water or moist land.
+It may cause freezing fog or sometimes hoar frost.
+This situation can also lead to the formation of steam devils, which look like their dust counterparts.
+Lake-effect fog is of this type, sometimes in combination with other causes like radiation fog.
+It tends to differ from most advective fog formed over land in that it is (like lake-effect snow) a convective phenomenon, resulting in fog that can be very dense and deep and looks fluffy from above.
+Arctic sea smoke is similar to sea smoke but occurs when the air is very cold.
 Instead of condensing into water droplets, columns of freezing, rising, and condensing water vapor is formed.
-The water vapor produces the sea smoke fog, and is usually misty and smoke-like.
+The water vapor produces the sea smoke fog and is usually misty and smoke-like.

-Garúa fog near the coast of Chile and Peru, occurs when typical fog produced by the sea travels inland, but suddenly meets an area of hot air.
+Garúa fog near the coast of Chile and Peru occurs when typical fog produced by the sea travels inland but suddenly meets an area of hot air.
 This causes the water particles of fog to shrink by evaporation, producing a "transparent mist".
-Garua fog is nearly invisible, yet it still forces drivers to use windshield wipers because of deposition of liquid water on hard surfaces.
-Camanchaca is a similar, dense fog.
+Garua fog is nearly invisible, yet it still forces drivers to use windshield wipers because of condensation onto cooler hard surfaces.
+Camanchaca is a similar dense fog.